talex-touch/talex-touch/README.md

 ## 🔷 Introduction

-Touch (TalexTouch) is a follow-up project to TalexTouchQ (TouchQ), which involved a complete overhaul of the original project.
-It is a cross-platform client based on Electron, designed to provide users with a more polished UI experience.

-## ✏️ Goal

-Its primary goal is to deliver a seamless and intuitive user interface that enhances the user experience.
-You can access the client via the [link](https://talex-touch.github.io/talex-touch/).
+Tuff (formerly TalexTouch) is a local-first, AI-native, and infinitely extensible desktop command center built with Electron, TypeScript, and Vue.js.
+It's designed to be a seamless extension of your workflow, helping you find anything and execute any command, faster.

 ## 🖇️ Cross-Platform Support

-TalexTouch runs on mainstream platforms such as Windows, macOS, and Linux, providing users with more options.
-You can enjoy a consistent user experience across various devices.

-> Soon to support Android, iOS, WearOS, and WatchOS.
+Tuff is currently available for macOS.

+> Support for Windows and Linux is coming soon.

 ## 🦋 Beautiful UI Design

-The design style of TalexTouch is inspired by TDesignS, which is simple and elegant.
+The design style of Tuff is inspired by TDesignS, which is simple and elegant.
 The themes, fonts, and icons have been carefully adjusted to provide users with a better experience.

 ### The best than ever UI design